Skip to Page Content

 9.1.2 Evidence in a form satisfactory to the Board that the applicant holds, as a minimum, an associate degree with a concentration in accounting.
 Subsections 6.2.4.1 and 6.2.4.2 also apply to applicants for permits to practice public accountancy.

-9.1.3 Evidence in a form satisfactory to the Board that the applicant has successfully passed the accounting examination given by the Accreditation Council for Accountancy and Taxation, which is the examination recognized by the National Society of Public Accountants, or both the Financial Accounting and Reporting (FAR) and Auditing and Attestation (AUD) portions of the Uniform Certified Public Accounting Examination.
-An applicant shall qualify to sit for the FAR and AUD portions of the Uniform Certified Public Accountants Examination only if he or she holds at least a Baccalaureate Degree with 120 credit hours.
+9.1.3 Evidence in a form satisfactory to the Board that the applicant has successfully passed the accounting examination given by the Accreditation Council for Accountancy and Taxation, which is the examination recognized by the National Society of Public Accountants, or both the Financial Accounting and Reporting (“FAR”) and Auditing and Attestation (“AUD”) portions of the Uniform Certified Public Accounting Examination.
+An applicant shall qualify to sit for the FAR and AUD portions of the Uniform Certified Public Accountants Examination only if the applicant holds at least a Baccalaureate Degree with 120 credit hours.

 9.1.5 A statement under oath or other verification satisfactory to the Board that the applicant has not engaged in any acts that would be grounds for discipline by the Board.

-9.1.6 A certified statement from the licensing authority, or comparable agency, that the applicant has no pending disciplinary proceedings or complaints against him or her in each jurisdiction where the applicant currently or previously held a permit to practice.
+9.1.6 A certified statement from the licensing authority, or comparable agency, that the applicant has no pending disciplinary proceedings or complaints against them in each jurisdiction where the applicant currently or previously held a permit to practice.

-9.2 Continuing professional education requirements for renewal of permits to practice
+9.2 CPE requirements for renewal of permits to practice

 9.2.1 Hours Required

-9.2.1.1 Each permit holder must have completed at least 80 hours of acceptable continuing professional education each biennial reporting period.
+9.2.1.1 Each permit holder must have completed at least 80 hours of acceptable CPE each biennial reporting period.
 Each biennial reporting period ends on June 30 of each odd-numbered year.
-The eighty hours of acceptable continuing professional education submitted must have been completed in the immediately preceding two-year period and must include eight (8) credit hours in accounting and/or auditing and eight (8) credit hours in taxation and four (4) credit hours in a Delaware specific ethics course approved by the Board.
-In addition to these 20 specified hours, each permit holder must complete at least an additional twenty (20) credit hours in either accounting, auditing or taxation.
+The 80 hours of acceptable CPE submitted must have been completed in the immediately preceding 2-year period and must include 8 credit hours in accounting or auditing and 8 credit hours in taxation and 4 credit hours in a Delaware specific ethics course approved by the Board.
+In addition to these 20 specified hours, each permit holder must complete at least an additional 20 credit hours in either accounting, auditing, or taxation.

-9.2.1.2 Beginning on July 1, 2017, each permit holder must complete at a minimum 20 hours of continuing professional education in each year of the reporting period.
+9.2.1.2 Each permit holder must complete at a minimum 20 hours of continuing professional education in each year of the reporting period.

 9.2.2 Reporting Requirements: License renewal may be accomplished online at www.dpr.delaware.gov.
-Each permit holder shall attest as to whether the continuing professional education was completed as required by subsection 9.2.
+Each permit holder shall attest as to whether the CPE was completed as required by subsection 9.2.

 9.2.2.1 Attestation shall be completed electronically.